Concatenative programming language

 A concatenative programming language is a point-free computer programming language in which all expressions denote functions, and the juxtaposition of expressions denotes function composition.
-Concatenative programming replaces function application, which is common in other programming styles, with function composition as the default way to build subroutines.
+Concatenative programming replaces function application, which is common in other programming paradigms, with function composition as the default way to build subroutines.

 Example

-For example, a sequence of operations in an applicative language like the following:
+For example, a nesting of operations in an applicative language like the following: